theoperatore/BTJava/README.md

 Info
 ====

-This package is a Binary Search Tree with two generic types: keys, and values
+This package is a Binary Search Tree with two generic types: keys, and values;

 **Keys and Values**

 Keys may:

-* Be any class that has implemented the [Comparable Interface](http://docs.oracle.com/javase/6/docs/api/java/lang/Comparable.html).
+* Be any class that has implemented the [Comparable Interface](http://docs.oracle.com/javase/6/docs/api/java/lang/Comparable.html);

 Keys may NOT:

-* Be duplicates
+* Be duplicates with another key already in the tree;
 * Be null (A NullPointerException will be thrown);

 Values may be any class, and can be duplicates with another node already inserted